KiTalent · Insights aggregator All registers in one view

 Editorials, books and research papers, case studies, and market intelligence from the firm's work.
 Written for sophisticated buyers and the senior leaders who advise them.

-The firm publishes at four registers.
+The firm publishes at five registers.
 Founder editorials introduce the concepts that orient the work.
 Books and research papers ground those concepts in academic literature.
+Applied research works single theses from that body through concrete hiring problems.
 Case studies document how the methodology resolves specific mandates.
 Executive search guides and market intelligence pieces apply the methodology to particular buyer questions and geographic contexts.
 Each register serves a different reading purpose, and each links into the others where relevant.

 Research